eccentricdevotion/TARDIS/planets.md

   acid_potions:
     - WEAKNESS
     - POISON
-  # Whether rust is enabled (not actually used yet).
+  # Whether rust is enabled (used to gain Rust Buckets - an ingredient in crafting the Rust Plague Sword).
   rust: true
   # Whether or not to enable flying daleks
   flying_daleks: true